-The culmination of this work manifested in the 4th Annual Louder Than A Bomb Florida, a 25-day festival last April, which was highlighted by a friendly competition taking place in dynamic venues throughout the tri-county area.
-A diverse group of students, parents, administrators and community members representing nearly 45 elementary, middle and high schools participated in LTABFLA events, creating authentic narratives to reimagine the self and one another while developing mutual respect and tolerance for difference.
+The culmination of this work will manifest in the form of the 6th annual Louder Than A Bomb Florida, a 32-day festival last April, which is highlighted by a friendly competition taking place in dynamic venues throughout the tri-county area.
+A diverse group of students, parents, administrators and community members representing nearly 50 elementary, middle and high schools will participate in LTABFLA 2020 events, creating authentic narratives to reimagine the self and one another while developing mutual respect and tolerance for difference.

 To see the full impact of what this groundbreaking program had on South Florida in just its first year, please click here.